Skippy (film)

-Skippy is a 1931 American pre-Code comedy film about the scrappy boy portrayed in the popular comic strip and novel Skippy by Percy Crosby.
+Skippy is a 1931 American pre-Code comedy film based on the popular comic strip and novel Skippy by Percy Crosby.
 The screenplay was by Joseph L. Mankiewicz, Don Marquis, Norman Z. McLeod, and Sam Mintz.

 The film stars Jackie Cooper in the title role, Robert Coogan, Mitzi Green and Jackie Searl.
 Director Norman Taurog won the Academy Award for Best Director (at age 32, he remained the youngest winner in this category until Damien Chazelle won for the 2016 film La La Land).
 The film also did well enough to inspire a sequel called Sooky (1931).
 Skippy was released on April 5, 1931, by Paramount Pictures.

 For his performance, Cooper, at the age of nine, became the youngest person to earn an Academy Award nomination for Best Actor in a Leading Role.
 The film was also nominated for the Academy Award for Best Picture.

 Plot

-Skippy (Jackie Cooper) is the feisty son of the strict Dr. Herbert Skinner (Willard Robertson) and his wife Ellen (Enid Bennett).
-Skinner forbids his son Skippy to play in the pauperized Shantytown, because of the unhygienic and criminal surroundings there.
-But Skippy and his friend Sidney (Jackie Searl) still go to Shantytown where Skippy meets a new boy named Sooky (Robert Coogan, Jackie Coogan's little brother).
-He saves the small boy Sooky from the much bigger bully Harley Nubbins (Donald Haines).
-Skippy and Sooky become friends.
-One day Harley accidentally breaks the windshield of his father's car with Skippy's yo-yo.
-Harley, who has a very aggressive and brute father, blames it on Skippy and Sooky.
-Mr. Nubbins (Jack Rube Clifford), who works as a dog catcher, takes Sooky's dog and demands that they pay him for the damages if they want their dog back.
-The boys gather three dollars by breaking Skippy's savings bank, but Mr. Nubbins accepts it only for his windshield.
-He gives them three days to get another three dollars for a dog license and he threatens that he'll kill their dog if they don't get the money.
+Skippy (Jackie Cooper) is the feisty son of the strict Dr. Herbert Skinner (Willard Robertson) and his wife Ellen (Enid Bennett) who live in Morrisville, Indiana.
+Skinner forbids Skippy to play in the pauperized Shantytown, because of its filth and criminal surroundings.
+Regardless, Skippy and his friend Sidney (Jackie Searl) visit Shantytown, where Skippy meets a new boy named Sooky (Robert Coogan, Jackie Coogan's little brother).
+He saves Sooky from the bully Harley Nubbins (Donald Haines), and Skippy and Sooky become friends.

+One day, Harley accidentally breaks his father's windshield with Skippy's yo-yo.
+Harley, whose father is brutish and aggressive, blames the damage on Skippy and Sooky.
+Mr. Nubbins (Jack Rube Clifford), who works as a dogcatcher, takes Sooky's dog and demands the two boys pay for the damages if they want their dog back.
+Skippy and Sooky gather three dollars by breaking Skippy's savings bank, but Mr. Nubbins accepts it only for his windshield.
+He gives them three days to obtain another three dollars for a dog license, and he threatens to kill their dog if they don't get him the money.

-Sooky and Skippy spend the next two days selling bottles, lemonade and wood, and staging a performance to earn money.
-Skippy's father doesn't want to lend them the remaining thirty cents.
-Then Mr. Nubbins kills their dog and Skippy blames his father for it.
-The next morning, Skippy gets a new bicycle from his father.
-But he trades the bicycle to his friend, Eloise (Mitzi Green), for her new dog.
-Skippy takes the dog to Sooky.
+Sooky and Skippy spend the next two days selling bottles, lemonade and wood, and staging a performance to earn money, but Skippy's father doesn't want to lend them the remaining thirty cents.
+Mr. Nubbins kills the dog and Skippy blames his father.
+The next morning, Skippy gets a new bicycle from his father but trades it to his friend, Eloise (Mitzi Green), for her new dog.
+He then takes the dog to Sooky.
 Dr. Skinner has a change of heart and buys Sooky a licensed dog, finds his mother a job, and refrains from ordering Shantytown destroyed, instead offering assistance to its citizens.
 For the first time, Dr. Skinner plays with Skippy in Shantytown.
 There they accidentally break Mr. Nubbins' new windshield.
-Dr. Skinner wins a fight against Mr. Nubbins and shows that he is a good father.
+Dr. Skinner wins a fight against Mr. Nubbins and shows he is a good father.